Primordial Black Hole Dark Matter Simulations Using PopSyCLE: Microlensing Simulations

 The event rate, $\Gamma$ (which excludes PBH events), is calculated by dividing the number of events without PBHs, $N_{\text{ev}}$, by \change{the number of stars that fall above the limiting magnitude for the given survey}, $N_s$, and then divide by the given survey duration. \change{We report our simulated OGLE\hyp{}IV results in Table \ref{tab:OGLE Comparison All}, which compares values from our analysis, with relevant quantities (i.e. $N_s$ and $N_{\text{ev}}$) scaled up from 0.34 $\text{deg}^2$ to the full field area, 1.4 $deg^2$, for equivalent comparison to their observational counterparts.
 We list $N_s$, $\Gamma$, $N_{\text{ev}}$, and $N_{\text{ev, PBH}}$ for our mock Mr\'{o}z19 and Mock EWS cuts, and list $N_s$, $\Gamma$, and $N_{\text{ev}}$ observational results reported by \citet{Mroz:2019} or the EWS website. $N_s$ and $\Gamma$ are completeness corrected values, while $N_{\text{ev}}$ and $N_{\text{ev, PBH}}$ are not, but are appropriately scaled by the various factors listed in Equations \ref{eq:ev Mroz} and \ref{eq:PBH Mroz} to make non-completeness corrected values to compare to their OGLE-IV observational counterparts.
 Three values are listed for fields that are run over three seeds each, and Poisson noise is assumed for all simulated values (this is because the exact noise profile is hard to characterize, and our sample of seeds follows Poisson uncertainty).}

 \startlongtable

 \change{Table \ref{tab:OGLE Comparison All} assumes that 100\% of dark matter consists of PBHs.
-Figure \ref{fig:num_pbh_ogle} then steps further to illustrate the breakdown of the number of predicted PBH events per field, as a function of $f_{\text{DM}}$.
+Figure \ref{fig:num_pbh_ogle} further illustrates the breakdown of the number of predicted PBH events per field, as a function of $f_{\text{DM}}$.
 The high-cadence OGLE-IV fields (from \citet{Mroz:2019}, labeled in bold on the left panel of Figure \ref{fig:PopSyCLE fields}) are plotted in color on Figure \ref{fig:num_pbh_ogle}, while each low-cadence field is plotted as a gray line.
-The right panels of Figure \ref{fig:num_pbh_ogle} show the cumulative number of PBH events over each field, giving the number of PBH events estimated per survey.
-In all panels, the number of PBH events is determined using Equation \ref{eq:PBH Mroz}.}
+The right panels of Figure \ref{fig:num_pbh_ogle} show the cumulative number of PBH events over each field, giving the total number of estimated events per survey.
+In all panels, the number of PBH events is determined using Equation \ref{eq:PBH Mroz}.} Because Equation \ref{eq:PBH Mroz} has a factor of $f_{\text{DM}}$ in each instance of $N^{sim}_{\text{ev, PBH}}$, there is a non-linear dependence on $f_{\text{DM}}$ in $N_{\text{ev, PBH}}$, making some lines on Figure \ref{fig:num_pbh_ogle} curved.

 We combine results across all simulated OGLE\hyp{}IV fields with the EWS cut and plot the resulting $\pi_{E}$, $t_E$ distribution for all events (see left panel of Figure \ref{fig:pi_E_t_E_dist_all}).
 We then compare the $t_E$ distributions between PBHs and all populations except PBHs, and then compare the fractional contributions between compact object populations.
 The top panel of Figure \ref{fig:frac} shows our simulated EWS $t_E$ results.
 The upper row shows the $t_E$ distributions for all populations combined, all populations except PBHs, and PBHs alone, while the bottom row shows the relative contribution of each object type to the total number of microlensing events, as a function of $t_E$.
 The columns of each panel correspond to $f_{\text{DM}}=0.01$, 0.1, and 1, respectively. \change{Both Figure \ref{fig:pi_E_t_E_dist_all} and Figure \ref{fig:frac} include values from one seed run per field, and are generated before applying any of the scaling factors given in Equations \ref{eq:ev Mroz} or \ref{eq:PBH Mroz} (i.e., these are the total subset of events output from \texttt{PopSyCLE} with only the cuts listed in Table \ref{tab:Survey Parameters}).}